-The plant population is stable early in the 21st century (Smith, et al, 1997; www.redlist.sanbi.org).
+The habitat is summer rainfall grassland.
+The plant population is stable early in the twenty first century (Smith, et al, 1997; www.redlist.sanbi.org).